 Rotating propellers can cause serious injury or death.
 Never operate the boat out of the water with a propeller installed.
 Before installing or removing a propeller, place the drive unit in neutral and engage the lanyard stop switch to prevent the engine from starting.
+Place a block of wood between the propeller blade and the anti-ventilation plate.

-- 1. Place the outboard in either the operating position (vertical) or in a tilted position. - 2.
+- Place the outboard in either the operating position (vertical) or in a tilted position. - 2.
 Remove propeller.
 Refer to Propeller Replacement. - 3.
 Thread a water hose into the rear fitting.
 Partially open the water tap (1/2 maximum).
 Do not open the water tap all the way, as this allows a high pressure flow of water.